 Being centrally located in terms of road, rail and air makes Chesterfield an ideal place to run a business.
 Also there has been a huge push on inward investment in the town through Destination Chesterfield and the development of the Chesterfield Champion scheme; a network of businesses working together to develop the town and expanding it’s potential to grow even further.

 What new development in the area excites you most?

 The development of the former Co-op.
 Having a hotel in the town centre will attract more staying visitors and hopefully develop the evening activity in the town.
-There will potentially be a food quarter there too – and I really do love my food!
+I’m looking forward to seeing the restaurants start to open there too – and I really do love my food!